e-nastasia/learning-pathways/README.md

 ### Running the tests or package the DNA
 To be able to run the tests and package the DNA

+**NOTE**: do not forget to start `sim2h_server` in another tab before running `hc test`!
+This is very important because tests wouldn't give you any warnings or errors about missing networking -- they will just fail weirdly.
+To do that:

+1. Run `nix-shell` from the root directory
+2. Run `sim2h_server`.
+It will just block your terminal not printing anything -- it is completely normal

+To run the tests:

 1. From the root directory, run `nix-shell`
 2. Navigate to the `dna/course` folder
 3. Run the `hc test` command OR Run the `hc package` command